qodeone/uikitty-site/docs/pages/custom-icons.md

 ## Add and overwrite icons

-Your can overwrite any of the default icons from UIkit and create additional ones.
-To prepare, please [setup UIkit from Github source](setup.md#compile-from-github-source).
+Your can overwrite any of the default icons from UIkitty and create additional ones.
+To prepare, please [setup UIkitty from Github source](setup.md#compile-from-github-source).
 You can now add your own SVG icons and include them in UIkit's build process.

 The build process will check two places for additional icon files:

 1. The custom folder: `/custom/icons/*.svg`
 2. Any custom theme: `/custom/mytheme/icons/*.svg`

-Compile UIkit to include the additional icons:
+Compile UIkitty to include the additional icons:

 ```sh
 npm run compile